 Let’s continue with the second type of policer!

-Single rate, three-color (two token buckets):
+Single rate, three-color (two token buckets)

 To understand how bursting works we first need to talk about the two token buckets.
 Let me show you a picture:

-Above we see two buckets…I call them the ‘bc’ bucket and the ‘be’ bucket.
-Just like the single rate policer the first bucket is replenished using the following formula:
+Above, we see two buckets…I call them the ‘bc’ bucket and the ‘be’ bucket.
+Just like the single rate policer, the first bucket is replenished using the following formula:

-Packet arrival time - Previous packet arrival time * Police Rate / 8
+(Packet arrival time - Previous packet arrival time) * Police Rate / 8

-- When the number of bytes in the packet is less or equal than the number of tokens in the Bc bucket the packet is conforming.
+- When the number of bytes in the packet is less or equal to the number of tokens in the Bc bucket the packet is conforming.
 The policer takes the required tokens from the Bc bucket and performs the configured action for conforming.

 - If the packet is not conforming and the number of bytes in the packet is less than or equal to the number of tokens in the Be bucket, the packet is exceeding.
 The policer will remove the required tokens from the Be bucket and performs the corresponding action for exceeding packets.